 There are many contributors to PARCC, those being education leaders nationwide, advisory boards, technical groups, steering committees, operational working groups, content leads, and postsecondary leadership teams.

-The assessments are computer based and are administered during the 2014 to 2015 school year.
+The assessments are computer based.
 They are designed to measure performance in math, language arts, and literacy.